 John was born in 1894 at Devonport, Plymouth to William and Louisa (nee Oliver) Sansom.
 His father was a farmer at Whiteford.
 On leaving school, John joined his father working on the farm.
 He enlisted at Liskeard with the Devon Yeomanry as a private (regimental no. 45783) serving with the 9th battalion (service).
 He died at home of his wounds sustained in battle on May 23rd, 1917.
 He was interred at St Germans Churchyard Cemetery.

 Edwin was born in 1887 at Stoke Climsland to Samuel and Mary (nee Johns) Serpell.
 His father was a carpenter.
 On leaving school, Ernest went to work as a steam roller assistant (possibly for Dingles).
 However, he is listed as being an engine driver by the time he emigrated to Canada on June 3rd, 1913, leaving aboard the Royal Edward and landing in Montreal.
 He enlisted at Edmonton in 1915, with the Canadian Infantry (Alberta Regiment) as a private (regimental no. 100143).
-Serving with the 49th battalion he was killed near the village of Courcelette on the Somme on October 4th, 1916.
+Arriving in France in July 1916, he was serving with the 49th battalion when he was killed near the village of Courcelette on the Somme on October 4th, 1916.
 He was interred in Courcelette military cemetery, France,VII.
 D. 6. .
 He never married.